acorg/roessler_netzl_et_al2023/README.md

 # roessler_netzl_et_al2023
-This repository contains the code for the manuscript "Characterizing SARS-CoV-2 neutralization profiles after bivalent boosting using antigenic cartography" by Annika Rössler, Antonia Netzl, et. al., 2023
+This repository contains the code for the manuscript "Characterizing SARS-CoV-2 neutralization profiles after bivalent boosting using antigenic cartography" by Annika Rössler, Antonia Netzl, et. al., 2023.
+Please cite the original publication in Nature Communications if any data or code from this repository is used.

-The raw data will be added at the stage of acceptance of the manuscript in the `data` directory.
+Raw data can be found in the `data` directory.
 The code for the analyses shown in the main manuscript can be found in the `code` directory.
+To obtain a titer table for antigenic map construction, execute the `excel_to_titertable.R` script.
+To construct maps, first execute the `make_map.R` followed by the `reactivity_adjusted_maps.R` scripts.
+Antibody landscapes are fit in the `ablandscapes_fit_multi.R` and  `ablandscapes_fit_idvl.R` scripts.
+The `3D_landscapes.Rmd` creates an html script with 3D illustrations of the landscapes.

 All SOM analyses can be found in the `som` directory.

 The `function` directory contains utility functions, including two bash scripts to screenshot and crop html landscapes.
 For cropping ImageMagick was used:
 ImageMagick Studio LLC.
 (2023).
 ImageMagick.
 Retrieved from https://imagemagick.org